 Classroom teachers are supported in assisting students by providing clarification of tasks and the utilisation of visual and verbal cues.
 In some instances alternative assessment tasks are negotiated in order for students with particular disabilities or difficulties to demonstrate learning.

 Relevant use of Information Technology including supportive software is of great value to specific students in accessing information and completing tasks.

-The Learning Enhancement Coordinator works in collaboration with the College Leadership Team and accesses the services of Catholic Education South Australia’s (CESA) Special Education Team as well as many valuable external support providers.
+The Director of Inclusion works in collaboration with the College Leadership Team and accesses the services of Catholic Education South Australia’s (CESA) Special Education Team as well as many valuable external support providers.

 Mount Carmel College aims to support Aboriginal/Indigenous students to be culturally strong, confident and successful in their learning, development and choices.
 Learning support is provided through individual education plans, tutoring and liaison with tertiary institutions and community organisations.

 EAL support is provided to students whose first language is not English or those whose families speak languages other than English at home.
 This support is delivered via a structured language development program offered throughout the school year.

 Students in Years 8 and 9 have the opportunity to attend after-school study lessons.
 These sessions allow students to complete homework tasks and undertake private study under the supervision of teaching staff.

 As part of our ongoing commitment to student education at the College, we run a twice weekly Study Group for students in Years 10, 11 and 12 to develop independent study skills and provide some individual support to all students who wish to attend.

 The Senior Years Study Group provides an excellent opportunity for students to complete work in a quiet environment, and with the additional support of teachers.